 The program is approved by the Michigan State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN), (formerly the National League for Nursing accrediting Commission).
 Their address is 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326 Phone: 404.975.5000 and Fax: 404.975.5020 http://www.acenursing.org

 - Madonna University

-Graduates may pursue full-time employment upon passing the National Council Licensure Exam for Registered Nurses (NCLEX-RN).
-Opportunities for employment in nursing exist in hospitals, clinics, home care, factories, military services, schools, public health, and education.
+Graduates can acquire full-time employment upon passing the National Council Licensure Exam for Registered Nurses (NCLEX-RN).
+Opportunities for employment in nursing exist in hospitals, clinics, home care,factories, military services, schools, public health, and education.
 The Bureau of Labor Statistics predicts that employment in nursing will grow 19% between the years of 2012 and 2022.
-Many more opportunites in nursing are available with advanced education and experience.
+Many more opportunities in nursing are available with advanced education and experience.